smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 tags: conventions exterminator
 ---

-This week I had the most thorough code review I have ever encountered.
-By then end of the review there were over 100 comments.
+This week I had my most thorough code review ever.
+By the end of the review there were over 100 comments.
 The reviewers diligently went over every line of code and more often than not had something to say.
-At first I was stunned by the feedback I was receiving, but once I realized why I was receiving so much feedback did it all made sense.
+At first I was stunned by the feedback I was receiving, but once I realized why I was receiving so much feedback did it all make sense.

 Excitement
 ===============================================================================

-The changes I had made were to a codebase I never contributed to before and using some tools I had only started using.
-The changes were for doing more comprehensive testing of our system with a tool called [SpecFlow][specflow].
+This story starts with my trying to contribute to a codebase I had not contributed to before which used tools I was not familiar with.
+This code uses the tool [SpecFlow][specflow] for integration testing.
-Remember when I first started on the team and was all optimistic after working through some [legacy code][legacy]?
-That was also SpecFlow.
-Now weeks later I was really excited to get back to these changes and implement more tests using this amazing tool.
+Remember when I had first started on the team and was all optimistic after working through some [legacy code][legacy]?
+The reason I was optimistic was because I had tried using SpecFlow and loved it.
+Now weeks later, I was really excited to use SpecFlow more and write more tests.

 {% highlight gherkin %}
 Scenario: Using SpecFlow